 Monroe College uses an online, electronic billing system that enables students to view their accounts, print statements, and make payments.
-Students may access their electronic bills through Web Advisor.
+Students may access their electronic bills through My Services.
 Each time a new statement is ready or a payment is made, students are notified via their Monroe College e-mail address.
 Students may authorize parents or guardians to access statements and make payments.

 Cancellation by the Student Prior to the Start of Classes

 There is no financial liability for students who withdraw prior to the start of classes with the exception of the non-refundable Admissions Fee (charged to all first-time and re-admit students) and any bookstore liability incurred.